TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Meeting Minutes/meeting_minutes_3.md

 ### Things to be done by all:

-Talk to old team about reciever.
+Talk to old team about receiver.
 What was the portion they stopped at?
 Ask Micah if he knows anything about the issues the last team faced.
 Research indentifying drones using RF.
 Create some slides of findings.
 Studying networks (network stack).

 ### Important Notes